Management and Information Technology (MSc) 2017 entry

 The taught portion of the MSc programme includes eight modules: three compulsory and five optional from a wide range available.
 Teaching methods include lectures, seminars, tutorials and practical classes.
 Most modules are assessed through practical coursework exercises and examinations.
 Class sizes typically range from 10 to 50 students in Computer Science modules, and from 40 to 60 students in Management modules.

-All students are assigned an advisor who meets with you at the start of the year to discuss module choices and is available to assist with any academic difficulties during the year.
+All students are assigned an advisor from the School of Computer Science who will meet with you at the start of the year to discuss module choices and is available to assist with any academic difficulties during the year.
 A designated member of staff provides close supervision for the MSc project and dissertation.

 - Masters Core Skills: equips students with essential skills in a range of topics including technical writing for computer science and information technology, presentation skills, research skills and project planning, all reinforced by practical assignments.